-When it comes to the digital marketing space, connecting with other likeminded people has been huge.
+When it comes to building your own business, connecting with other like-minded people is invaluable.
 The space is constantly evolving and there are so many strategies that people have already tested and are willing to share their learnings.
 Brad Shorr is Director of Content Strategy at Straight North, an Internet marketing agency in Chicago that specializes in SEO, PPC and web design services.
 He has more than 25 years of sales and marketing experience and has been featured in leading online publications including Forbes, American Marketing Association and Entrepreneur.
-I know many of you that land on our site are building personal brands so we had Brad weigh in on how you can use visual marketing to boost your online presence.
+I know that many of you who come here to our site are building personal brands so we had Brad weigh in on how you can use visual marketing to boost your online presence.

 5 Ways To Use Images To Strengthen Your Personal Brand